spagno/ocp4-utils/README.md

 # OCP 4 Utils

-Util script to generate append-files for ignition configuration using [filetranspile](https://github.com/ashcrow/filetranspiler)
+Util script to generate append-files for ignition configuration using [filetranspile](https://github.com/ashcrow/filetranspiler) or modified ISOs with the static IPs embedded

 ## Usage